 SMU Leaders take many forms and can be anyone in the campus community regardless of formalized positions or titles.
 With the right support and motivation, we have the opportunity to engage in leadership.
 Leaders on the Hilltop choose to lead and follow through with their commitments.

-Leadership is LIFELONG process.
+Leadership is a LIFELONG process.

 SMU Leaders pursue knowledge and personal growth throughout our entire lives.
 We take time to understand ourselves – our own values, beliefs, and identities – and how we interact with others.
 We are constantly changing and developing to become better leaders.